TEN-framework/TEN-Agent/README.md

 ### Graph

-A Graph in Astra describes the data flow between extensions, orchestrating their interactions.
+A Graph in ASTRA describes the data flow between extensions, orchestrating their interactions.
 For example, the text output from a speech-to-text (STT) extension might be directed to a large language model (LLM) extension.
 Essentially, a Graph defines which extensions are involved and the direction of data flow between them.
 Developers can customize this flow, directing outputs from one extension, such as an STT, into another, like an LLM.

-In Astra, there are four main types of data flow between extensions:
+In ASTRA, there are four main types of data flow between extensions:

 - Command
 - Data